 One hospitalized in Prairie Village shooting

 PRAIRIE VILLAGE, Kan. — Police are investigating after a man was shot multiple times after trying to stop a burglary.
-The shooting happened late Friday night in the 2500 block of 73rd St. The house is in the vicinity of the Indian Hills County Club.
+The shooting happened Friday night at about 11:30 in the 2500 block of 73rd St. The house is in the vicinity of the Indian Hills County Club.

-The victim was hospitalized with life threatening injuries, but police say his condition has improved.
+The victim was hospitalized with life-threatening injuries, but police say his condition has improved.
+Investigators say the suspect appeared to be driving a dark-colored sedan, and didn’t have a detailed physical description.

-Police are looking for a suspect described as a man with a short haircut.
-He was seen wearing a black t-shirt.
-The suspect appeared to be driving a dark colored sedan like vehicle.